 From UN System Chief Executives Board for Coordination (2018).
 UN System Model Policy on Sexual Harassment.
 Available from: https://www.unsceb.org/CEBPublicFiles/UN%20System%20Model%20 Policy%20on%20Sexual%20Harassment_FINAL.pdf [Accessed: 9 February 2019].

 Alongside employment entitlements of returning to a previous post (or equivalent) after a period of leave (maternity/paternity/parental), some organisations offer support to returning parents in the form of, for example, opportunities for flexible working (see definition), provision of private spaces/time for lactation, shipping breast-milk when travelling on business, on-site childcare and/or financial support for childcare options.
 Some organisations also offer specific programmes including career coaching, expert advice and dedicated personnel to support back-to-work transitions.

-Transparency is about shedding light on rules, plans, processes and actions.
+Transparency is about making public rules, plans, processes and actions.
 It is knowing why, how, what, and how much.
-Transparency ensures that public officials, civil servants, managers, board members and businesspeople act visibly and understandably, and report on their activities.
-And it means that the general public can hold them to account.
+Transparency ensures that public officials, civil servants, executives, managers and board members act visibly and understandably, and report on their activities.
+Transparency enables accountability.
 It is the surest way of guarding against corruption, and helps increase trust in the people and institutions on which our futures depend.

 Adapted from: Transparency International.
 What is Corruption.
 Available from: https://www. transparency.org/what-is-corruption#what-is-transparency [Accessed: 9 February 2019].